AidenCMG/Heap-Of-Students/readme.md

 # Heap-Of-Students

-## Currently still working on some functions in main

-This project takes in a string of student data and parses it to be easily sortable by different categories.
+This project takes in a csv of student data and parses it to be easily sortable by different categories.
-Right now the program will only test one predetermined string and print out the various categories.

 Here is the general algorithm for the init method of the Date class:
 ```